gstvds/ShopApp/README.md

 ## Pull to Refresh

 When working with FlatList, we can use a prop called onRefresh to add a pull to refresh.
 It receives a function that should refresh our screen.
 By adding this prop we should also add refreshing, a prop that points to a state that says if we are refreshing or not.

+## User Authentication

+### How authentication works

+The app send datas to the server (email, password, etc).
+The server responds with something (error, success) (and store a session on the server and return a session key to the front end.
+With that session key, the browser is able to find out that the user using this app is authenticated.
+This is for web applications).
+For mobile apps it works a bit differently because there you communicate with service which are stateless (i.e. restfull api or graphql api).
+And there you don't really have a session because the server doesn't care about the individual clients.
+Instead we work with tokens.

+When you log in and the server checks the e-mail and password and determines that both is correct, the server creates a token.
+This token is send to the app and there you can store it in some storage, i.e. the redux storage.
+If the user log out, we simply delete this token.

+This token is also used for something else on the server.
+For example, certain URL which are only exposed to logged in users, like creating products in this app.